-Our low deposit home loans have provided an attainable pathway into home ownership for more than 100,000 Western Australians.
 Given the low deposit nature of the lending we provide, Keystart has an interest rate policy that enables us to manage our lending risk responsibly whilst remaining focused on our vision of making the dream of affordable home ownership a reality for more people.

-We've prepared some information that you may find useful when weighing up different lenders' interest rates.
-We have also prepared a guide to refinancing if you are considering your options.
+We've also prepared a guide to refinancing if you are considering your options.

 Unlike other lenders, Keystart does not charge lender’s mortgage insurance on our low deposit loans, potentially saving our customers thousands.
 Keystart does not charge monthly account fees either.